MS in Sport Coaching, Leadership, and Administration

-* 2018-19 tuition rate – current rates are published on Controller’s Office website – scroll down to the line that reads On-line Education Masters.
+* 2022-23 tuition rate – current rates are published on Controller’s Office website – scroll down to the line that reads On-line Education Masters.
 Fees may vary.
 Tuition for a hybrid course section may differ based on your state of residence.

-Do I need to have previous coaching or sport leadership experience to be considered for admission to the program?
+Do I need to have previous coaching or sport administration experience to be considered for admission to the program?

 Previous work in the field is a strong predictor of success in the program, as it helps you to connect theory to practice.
 Having a coaching job (paid or volunteer) is required during the practicum course (KIN 880).
 Similarly, an internship position is required for sport administration students when taking the internship course (KIN 893).

 Can I complete the graduate certificate first, then transfer credits to the master’s degree program?

 Yes, this is possible in most circumstances with a few caveats.
 First, a grade of 3.0 or higher in courses from the graduate certificate is required.
 Second, students from the graduate certificate program must then apply to the master’s degree program and be accepted; admission is typically granted with grades above 3.0.
 Third, once you are accepted into the master’s degree program, you must request a transfer of these courses into the master’s degree program.
 MSU currently allows the transfer of up to 9 approved credits into a master’s degree program, meaning that 1 credit would not be transferable – so, we advise that you complete the application and transfer before completing the graduate certificate program.